girltoy/JungleWar/docs/jobs/submitJobText.md

 - `explain?: boolean`
   - If the model supports explainability, setting this to `true` will return an explanation of the predictions along with the results.
 - `sources: {[userInputKey: string]: { [modelInputName: string]: inputText: string }}`
   - `sources` is an object, and each key in that object represents a set of inputs.
-To know how to structure your sources object, you need to know what input
+To know how to structure your sources object, you need to know what inputs the model requires and the name of those inputs.
+Some models only have have one input, while others require multip